BinaleGit/PHP_CRUD/readme.md

-# CRUD App with PHP, MySQL, and React
+# CRUD App with PHP, MySQL

 This CRUD (Create, Read, Update, Delete) application allows users to manage a list of individuals with name, age, email, and profile photo.
-It integrates a PHP backend with MySQL for data storage and a React frontend for interactive user interface.
+It integrates a PHP backend with MySQL for data storage.

 ## Features